Kevin McCarthy

-McCarthy was the Republican nominee for speaker in January 2023 but did not win the speakership on the first attempt, securing the office only after days of successive votes on an historic 15 different ballots as well as negotiations within his own party.
+McCarthy was the Republican nominee for speaker in January 2023 but did not win the speakership on the first attempt, securing the office only after days of successive votes on a historic 15 different ballots as well as negotiations within his own party.
+During his tenure as speaker, very few bills were passed into law compared to preceding modern congresses.

 As speaker, McCarthy dealt with a standoff between the House Republican conference and Biden administration that led to the 2023 debt-ceiling crisis that nearly culminated in a first-ever national default.
 To resolve the crisis, the parties negotiated the Fiscal Responsibility Act of 2023, which passed with bipartisan support in Congress before Biden signed it into law.
 In September 2023, McCarthy relied on Democrats to help pass a bipartisan continuing resolution to avert a government shutdown.
-As a result, Republican Congressman Matt Gaetz filed a motion to vacate the speakership against McCarthy.
+As a result, Republican congressman Matt Gaetz filed a motion to vacate the speakership against McCarthy.

 Following a largely unprecedented House floor debate between members of the majority party, McCarthy was voted out as speaker on October 3, 2023.
+He was succeeded by Mike Johnson as speaker.
 His tenure was the third-shortest for a speaker of the House in United States history, (Note: Theodore M. Pomeroy (one day) and Michael C. Kerr (258 days) served shorter terms than McCarthy.) and he became the first speaker to ever be removed from the role during a legislative session.
-McCarthy resigned as a member of the House at the end of that year.
+McCarthy resigned as a member of the House at the end of 2023.